-A literary analysis essay uses details and examples to support a claim you make about a written work as a whole or some smaller aspect of the work.
+A literary analysis essay uses details and examples to support a claim you make about a piece of literature as a whole or about some smaller aspect of the work.

 The goal of this essay is to provide your perspective on how to better understand a character, theme, plot, or entire work of literature.